Android-for-Python/Android-for-Python-Users/README.md

 ## Shared Storage

-Shared storage is visible to all apps, and is persistent after an app is uninstalled.
+Shared storage is visible to all apps, and is persistent after an app is uninstalled. **A portable app can not perform Python file operations on Shared Storage.
+Files are copied to and from Shared Storage.**

 ### Android Version Issues